Will Longwitz

-Will Longwitz (born November 30, 1972 in Meridian, Mississippi) is an attorney and American politician from Mississippi.
+Will Longwitz (born November 30, 1972, in Meridian, Mississippi) is an attorney and American politician from Mississippi.
 A Republican, Longwitz was elected to the Mississippi Senate in 2011.
 He is a graduate of Georgetown University and the University of Mississippi School of Law.
 He is vice chair of the Senate Constitution committee.
 He lives in Madison, Mississippi.

+Will Longwitz was also involved in one of the biggest scandals in Mississippi to date.
+His lobbying firm, Inside Capitol, received over 400 thousand dollars in TANF funds.
+Funds that were meant for poor citizens on welfare.
+In 2024, he and his lobbying firm settled - he is due to pay back to MDHS $318,325.00.